-Operational risk is any risk stemming from your company’s business processes that could result in loss.
-This loss is not always financial; things like reputational risk also fall under this category.
-Operational risk management (ORM) is the art of protecting your company from these potential risks and minimizing any losses that may occur.
+Operational risk is any risk that arises from your company’s business processes and could result in financial loss or disruption to your ability to serve customers.
+Operational risk management (ORM) is the art of protecting your company from such risks and minimizing any damage that may occur.

 ORM began in financial institutions and became streamlined and codified over the years via the Basel Committee on Banking Supervision (BCBS).
-The concept of operational risk management quickly spread to other industries, and is now a regular component of many strategic risk management programs.
+Operational risk management soon spread to other industries, and is now a standard component of many strategic risk management programs.

 Operational risk is a broad concept.
-Examples can include anything from internal issues like employee misconduct or turnover among stakeholders, to external events like cybersecurity breaches or natural disasters.
+Examples include internal issues such as employee misconduct, human error, poorly designed business practices, and weak internal processes.
+External events such as cybersecurity breaches and natural disasters qualify as operational risks, too.
 The common factor in all these events is their ability to affect your daily operations and create a risk of loss.

-Understanding the principles and components of the ORM process will allow you to prioritize the risks that have the highest probability of the greatest loss, and then react accordingly.
+Understanding the principles and components of ORM will allow you to prioritize the risks that have the highest probability of the most significant loss, and then react accordingly.

 What Are the Principles of Operational Risk Management?

-The risk profile at every organization will be different, depending on the needs and circumstances of your company.
-Most programs, however, are designed around these key principles:
+Every organization has its own unique risk profile, depending on the needs and circumstances of your company.
+Most programs, however, are designed around these fundamental principles:

-- Take on only those risks where the benefits are greater than the potential costs.
+- Take on only those risks with more significant benefits than the potential costs.

-- Plan ahead to predict and mitigate risk.
+- Plan to predict and mitigate risk events.

 - Address risks at the appropriate level.

-“Level of risk” is a way of determining which risks are most critical, and therefore must be handled in a certain time frame.
-Ideally, a company would have the resources to assess and address all risks equally, but realistically you’ll need to make decisions based on which risks have the potential to do the most damage.
-The risk levels are as follows:
+The level of risk determines which risks are time-critical and must be handled immediately, as opposed to strategic risks that require broader, more deliberate decision-making.
+Ideally, a company would have the resources to assess and address all risks; in reality, you’ll need to make decisions based on which risks have the potential to do the most damage.

-Strategic.
-Also known as In-Depth, these risks are not time-sensitive and can be assessed over a longer period.
-This level is best suited for newer risks that require more study to fully understand.
+Also known as in-depth, these risks are not time-sensitive and can be assessed over the long term.
+This level is best suited for newer risks that require more study to understand fully.

-Deliberate.
-This “mid-level” category is appropriate for most risks.
-It is thorough and intentional but is designed for risks that don’t need the amount of research that a strategic level risk requires.
+This mid-level category is appropriate for most risks.
+It is thorough and intentional but is designed for risk decisions that don’t require the amount of research that a strategic risk requires.

-Time-critical.
-As the name suggests, this level is designated for risks that are immediate.
-This level is intended for a risk that requires a decisive strategy in a short period of time.
+As the name suggests, this level is designated for immediate risks.
+In addition, this level is intended for a threat that requires decisive action in a short period.

-Becoming familiar with these principles can help you adapt a general ORM framework to one that will suit your company’s specific needs.
+Becoming familiar with these principles can help you adapt a general ORM framework to one that will suit your company-specific needs.